 Cllr Paul Gadd (R4U)

 Paul Gadd continued “We have surveyed the town and produced a map that highlights over 70 locations for improvements, such as adding, widening or fixing pavements, and providing pedestrian crossings.
 And we have launched a residents’ survey with the Saffron Walden Town Council.
-We urge residents to tell us what they’d like to see.
-Please visit the R4U website to view the map and take the survey.”
+We urge residents to tell us what they’d like to see.”

-The map and survey are at www.Residents4U.org/walden-survey and will be available until 20th November 2015.
+The survey is at www.Residents4U.org/walden-survey and will be available until 20th November 2015.
 Responses will be collated and included in a submission to Essex County Council to prioritise spending of their £450,000 Communities’ Highways Fund in Saffron Walden.